Zettt/LaunchBar-Scripts/README.md

 # loginitems #

 I've added a script that is **not** meant to be used with LaunchBar, Alfred or any other launcher.
-I figured it's just a nice script to share.
+I assumed it's just a nice script to share.

 loginitems description: